lucask07/ansys-engr342/6_impedance_matching/README.md

 2. Copy the zip folder you downloaded from Canvas to a folder on your OneDrive
 3. Extract the zip file to your OneDrive.
 Right click, *Extract All...*
 4. Open the l_match.aedt project found in the zip folder you downloaded (ignore errors about being created with a different version of ANSYS)
 5. If you need to save the file you must save it to a different folder within your OneDrive.
-This is bizarre and I'm working with Tech Support to understand what is going on...
+This is bizarre...

 ## Questions before running the L-match simulation (RL = 200 Ohms):